Tocopherol: α-Tocopherol equivalents

-For dietary purposes, vitamin E activity of vitamin E isomers is expressed as α-tocopherol equivalents (a-TEs).
-One a-TE is defined by the biological activity of 1 mg (natural) d-α-tocopherol in the resorption-gestation test, which measures the ability to prevent fetal resorption in rats.
+Using this bioassay, it is known that among tocopherols, α > β ~ γ > δ.
 According to listings by FAO and others β-tocopherol should be multiplied by 0.5, γ-tocopherol by 0.1, and α-tocotrienol by 0.3.
 The IU is converted to aTE by multiplying it with 0.67.
 These factors do not correlate with the antioxidant activity of vitamin E isomers, where tocotrienols show even much higher activity in vivo.